concon2015/Book-Reviews/Uptime/README.md

 ## What I Gained from This Book

 I have never felt truly unproductive in my personal or professional life but deep down I have felt that I could be more intentional and organized in my process, meetings, and things I am doing.
 I feel that this book was a great primer for how to increase productivity without having to burn yourself out with a ton of additional effort to make it happen.
-Being the first productivity book I have read in a long time (I think the last one was 7 Habits of a Highly Effective Teen in Middle School) this one really knocked it our of the park and far exceeded my expectations.
+Being the first productivity book I have read in a long time (I think the last one was 7 Habits of a Highly Effective Teen in Middle School) this one really knocked it out of the park and far exceeded my expectations.

 **What I Gained From This Book**